 Look at the top five again.
 Concordia: your card play affects opponents’ options.
 Fossilium: competing for dig sites.
 Pies: area control.
 The Old Kings Crown: cooperative dependency.
 Even Harmonies requires awareness of the shared landscape pool.

 This isn’t coincidence.
-After years of multiplayer-solitaire engine builders dominating the Hotness, we’re seeing a clear swing toward games where what your opponents do matters.
-Players seem to be asking: if I wanted to optimise alone, I’d play a video game.
+After years of multiplayer-solitaire engine builders dominating the Hotness, we’re seeing a clear swing toward games where what your opponents do actually matters.
+Players are voting with their attention.
+And the message is: if I wanted to optimise alone, I’d play a video game.

 What to Watch

 Keep an eye on Concordia at #1.
 Games rarely hold the top spot for three consecutive weeks unless there’s sustained new-player discovery happening.
-If it’s still there next Monday, we’re looking at a genuine phenomenon — a 12-year-old design outperforming everything new on the market.
+If it’s still there next Monday, we’re looking at something remarkable.
+A design from 2013 outperforming everything new.

 Weekly Hotness is published every Monday based on BoardGameGeek’s trending data.
 Follow @TheDiceDrop for daily analysis.